Pressure sores compensation claims

 - Putting on plaster too tight

 If you developed pressure/plaster sores as a result of medical negligence then you could be entitled to make a claim for compensation.
-Find out how CL Legal could help you make a claim by filling in our quick claim form.

 How to prevent pressure sores